LM-Commons/LmcUser/README.md

   after they successfully register.
 Default value is `false`.
 - **use_registration_form_captcha** - Boolean value, determines if a captcha should be utilized on the user registration form.
 Default value is `true`.
-(Note, right now this only utilizes a weak Zend\Text\Figlet CAPTCHA, but I have plans to make all Zend\Captcha adapters work.)
+(Note, right now this only utilizes a weak Laminas\Text\Figlet CAPTCHA, but I have plans to make all Laminas\Captcha adapters work.)
 - **login_form_timeout** - Integer value, specify the timeout for the CSRF security field of the login form in seconds.
 Default value is 300 seconds.
 - **user_form_timeout** - Integer value, specify the timeout for the CSRF security